OCR passport

 Input Image on Left, Text Extracted from Tesseract OCR on Right

 Alright, it's now evident that OCR alone cannot perform efficiently for processing different documents types.
 Hence, we'll have to make use of machine learning and deep learning algorithms to make OCR more intelligent.
-These algorithms should help OCR for key-value pair extraction, image augmentation (making sure the scanned images are consistent and aligned correctly), multilingual text extraction etc. For more information on OCR techniques and tools, read our blog on OCR with OpenCV and Python here.
-In the next section, we’ll look into the key-value pair extraction in documents.
+These algorithms should help OCR for key-value pair extraction, image augmentation (making sure the scanned images are consistent and aligned correctly), multilingual text extraction etc. In the next section, we’ll look into the key-value pair extraction in documents.

 Key-Value Pair Extraction for Passports and ID Cards